Estimated Reading time: 7 minutes

 Five years ago, large car manufacturers promised autonomous vehicles (AV) to be market ready in 2020.
 As time went by, it became evident, that these expectations had been too optimistic, and self-driving cars today find themselves on the trough of disillusionment of the Gartner Hype Cycle.

 The unforeseen occurrence of the Corona virus in spring of 2020 put autonomous vehicles back into the center of discussion.
-With the rather strict legal and societal instructions to minimize contact to other humans, in order to decelerate the spread of the virus, self-driving cars were quickly named as a potent solution to transport and distribute goods and people, without putting service workers (mailmen, delivery drivers, taxi drivers etc.) at risk.
+With the rather strict legal and societal instructions to minimize contact to other humans, in order to decelerate the spread of the virus, self-driving cars were quickly named as a potential solution to transport and distribute goods and people, without putting service workers (mailmen, delivery drivers, taxi drivers etc.) at risk.
 And with this, the question arose, what actually would be technologically feasible in the short to long term.

 The five levels of autonomous driving: